-We arrived around lunchtime, and the place was already buzzing.
+We arrived around lunchtime, and the area was already buzzing with activity.
 But before any celebrations could take place, we needed to eat!

 Food in Dotonbori

-We found the perfect place after some time, a humble-looking soba noodle diner with an alleyway entrance and a very long line.
+We found the perfect place after some time, a humble-looking noodle diner with an alleyway entrance and a very long line.
 Why was this one special?
 Kasuya served one of Osaka’s specialities, bowls of udon soup, a wheat flour noodle typical of the region.

 After a long wait, we sat opposite the chef at a high bench with just half a dozen lucky diners.
 The soup arrived; thick, salty and creamy broth, with sliced pork and plenty of soba.
 We slurped down our bowls of (one of) Osaka’s specialities, and headed back out into the excitement.